 Goldco is another California-based group that has been around for a while.
 Goldco was formed in 2006 and offers investment opportunities similar to what Birch Gold provides.

 Both of these companies can help you start a precious metals IRA.
 You’ll get access to an in-house custodian who can set up your IRA and maintain it to IRS standards.
+Equity Trust Group is a preferred IRA custodian that works extensively with both companies.

 What Assets Are Available?

-Both Birth Gold and Goldco offer gold and silver IRAs.
+Both Birch Gold and Goldco offer gold and silver IRAs.
 You can open an IRA with a custodian linked to either organization.
 The IRA will allow you to store gold or silver in whatever value you prefer for retirement investment purposes.
 Both sites also let you acquire coins or bars for personal investment use if you don’t want to start an IRA.

 Your Goldco or Birch Group gold can stay in a vault in an IRS-authorized warehouse.
 Delaware Depository, IDS of Texas, and Brinks Salt Lake City are among the warehouses these two groups support.